johnebere58/dialogpack/example/README.md

-# simpledialog_example
+# dialogpack_example

-Demonstrates how to use the simpledialog plugin.
+Demonstrates how to use the dialogpack plugin.

 ## Getting Started